Trap and Skeet Range Lighting

 Key Takeaways

-Customized Lighting Enhances Safety and Performance: Proper lighting is essential in trap and skeet ranges for visibility, accuracy, and safety.
-Customized lighting layouts—factoring in vertical and horizontal illuminance, glare reduction, and appropriate brightness—significantly improve the shooting experience.
+• Customized Lighting Enhances Safety and Performance: Proper lighting is essential in trap and skeet ranges for visibility, accuracy, and safety.
+Customized lighting layouts, factoring in vertical and horizontal illuminance, glare reduction, and appropriate brightness—significantly improve the shooting experience.

-Photometric Analyses Are Critical for Success: Conducting a photometric analysis allows lighting professionals to tailor solutions based on range layout, target flight paths, fixture placement, and compliance with local regulations.
+• Photometric Analyses Are Critical for Success: Conducting a photometric analysis allows lighting professionals to tailor solutions based on range layout, target flight paths, fixture placement, and compliance with local regulations.
 This ensures even light distribution and optimal visibility across the range.

-Key Considerations for Shooting Ranges
+What are the Key Considerations for Lighting Shooting Ranges?

 What is Trap Shooting?

 Trap shooting is both a sport and a pastime that involves shooting clay pigeons, which are small discs made of clay.
 In trap shooting, clay pigeons are launched out of a machine called a house downrange from the shooter.
 The goal of trap shooting is to shoot as many clay pigeons as possible within an allotted time.
-Shotguns with lead shot ammunition are used and the size of the Trap shooting has become more popular in recent years and has been an Olympic sporting event since the early 1900s.
+Shotguns with lead shot ammunition are used, and the size of Trap shooting has become more popular in recent years and has been an Olympic sporting event since the early 1900s.

 Here are some actual questions one of our lighting specialists asked a customer interested in lighting his trap range: